shanemarvinmay/interview-prep/system_design/scratch.md

 | -Harder to test (integration test) | |

 * Microservices are generally used with large scale systems
-* If one microservice is only talking to one other micro service, then they should have been one service altogether.
+* *If one microservice is only talking to one other micro service, then they should have been one service altogether.*

 ---

 # Sharding Data
 - When there is too much data and you need to access/query quickly
-- Based on a hashed key
+- Index the data, based on a hashed key
 - **Data consistency is hard**
 - Data availability is also difficult
-- Index the data

--Joins are hard because you need to go across shards to get all the data
+- Joins are hard because you need to go across shards to get all the data

     - ?
 Use consistant hashing to get around this ?

 If a shard gets too big.
 Break it down into smaller shards.
 - This is handled by shard manager